danhilse/web-scraper/README.md

 ## Executable

 A pre-built executable is available in the `dist` folder.
 You can download and run it directly without needing to install Python or any dependencies.

-### Usage of pre-built executable:

-On Unix-like systems (macOS, Linux):

-## Contributing

-Contributions, issues, and feature requests are welcome!
-Feel free to check [issues page](link-to-issues-page).

 ## License